jlian/linux-kernel-cross-compile/README.md

-# Linux kernel cross compile
+# Linux kernel cross compile on Apple Silicon

-Docker container to cross-compile linux kernel for let say raspi, or x86 system from Apple Silicon.
+Docker container to cross-compile linux kernel from Apple Silicon.
 This README has instructions to compile the kernel for Raspberry Pi 4 arm 32bit.
 Adapted from https://akhmad.id/compile-linux-kernel-on-mac-m1/.
-For 64bit, you can check directly on [geerlingguy/extras/cros-compile](https://github.com/geerlingguy/raspberry-pi-pcie-devices/tree/master/extras/cross-compile), or [from raspi documentation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel).
+For 64bit, you can check directly on https://github.com/geerlingguy/raspberry-pi-pcie-devices/tree/master/extras/cross-compile, or [from raspi documentation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel).

 ## Get into the container